bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Breezy and Overcast
+- Overcast
-- 76% humidity
+- 84% humidity
 - 14 mph wind
 - 100% cloud cover
 - 39 AQI 🟩
-- 0.38 inches of rain in the past 24 hours
+- 0.36 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>